Lumi-supercomputer/LUMI-training-materials/docs/2day-20250602/index.md

-# Intro to Supercomputing with LUMI - Online course, June 2-3, 2025 in Espoo and online
+# Intro to Supercomputing with LUMI - Hybrid course, June 2-3, 2025, on-site in Espoo and online

 ## Course organisation